-Gen Charles "CQ" Brown Jr: Biden to pick new Joint Chiefs of Staff chairman
+Gen Charles "CQ" Brown Jr: History-making fighter pilot picked as new Joint Chiefs of Staff chairman

 - Published